-CCTV installations are now usually IP based.
+CCTV installations are now usually IP (Internet Protocol) based.
 IP cameras are plugged into a network socket on a Local Area Network (LAN) in the same way as a PC.
-This then makes the camera’s video available to all network users who have the necessary passwords.
+This then makes the camera’s video available to all network users who have the necessary authorisation.

-IP camera images are viewed on Video Management Software (VMS) run on a computer, such as Milestone.
+IP camera images are viewed on Video Management Software (VMS) run on a PC or server.

 IP CCTV has many advantages, including the ability to capture and transmit images of much higher quality (Megapixel Cameras) and removing the need for specialist CCTV recording hardware such as DVRs (digital video recorders), which are replaced by standard IT servers.

 The move to network video has increased the ability to analyse video data, both live and recorded.
 Video analytics enables live images to be monitored by software for suspicious incidents, for example by drawing “virtual tripwires” on a scene.
 Forensic search enables the intelligent searching of stored video for incidents by specifying image characteristics such as colour and direction of movement.